Taroom: Education

 Taroom State School is a government primary and secondary (Prep to Year 10) school for boys and girls at Wolsey Street.
 In 2018, the school had an enrolment of 157 students with 18 teachers (16 full-time equivalent) and 11 non-teaching staff (9 full-time equivalent).

-For 94 years, Taroom also had a Catholic primary school called St Mary's Primary School.
-However, the Catholic Education office in Toowoomba announced in April 2015 that it would be closing St Mary's School in Taroom on 26 June 2015.
-The closure of St Mary's means St John's School in Roma and St Joseph's School in Chinchilla are now the closest Catholic schools to Taroom.
-The principal of St Mary's said he was not allowed to publicly comment about the matter but the executive director of Catholic Education in Toowoomba said in a statement the decision to close the school was made with "careful consideration".
+There are no secondary schools providing education to Year 12 in or near Taroom.
+The alternatives are distance education and boarding school.

 Facilities

 Banana Shire Council operates a library at 24 Yaldwyn Street.